Finax Blog

 In times of heightened uncertainty and market volatility, it's easy to fall into "tunnel vision", getting locked in one type of reasoning and ideas – especially if you allow the media landscape to influence you (more on this below).

 If you're not yet a Finax Elite client, we have a huge portfolio of freely available educational blogs.
-These will certainly serve you well in the aforementioned situation.
+These will certainly serve you well in the situation.

 Every situation can be viewed as a glass half full or half empty.
 Intelligent investors with a clear long-term investment objective welcome downturns, as they create an opportunity to purchase assets at "fire-sale prices".